-Bio Cover “…why should not a plastic chair dress up for death?”
+“…why shouldn’t a plastic chair dress up for death?”

-Having deliberately chosen a globally well-known, pragmatic object – the Monobloc plastic chair -, the project makes use of such image, as a statement about the life-cycles of consumer products, in direct comparison with the immortality of the materials, most of the consumer products are made of.
+The project narrative relies on a globally well-known, pragmatic object – the Monobloc plastic chair – as clear symbol of the limited life-expectancy characterising most consumer products, in direct opposition to the “immortal” qualities of the materials that the majority of consumer products are in fact made of.